By Daedalus Howell

 Frequently, that “of the moment” approach is not human-centered, sustainable or durable.
 That said, one of the building types where planned obsolescence has been a recent factor is education.
 The need to continually reinvent and reconfigure in schools is more common today than ever.
 Public school systems who might have dictated CMU (concrete masonry unit) construction as a standard frequently accept our suggestion to use high-impact gypsum board construction with recycled content.
 You have the advantage of a high-recycled content with a more easily deconstructed system that allows economical reconfiguration and can continue to be recycled (steel studs and gypsum board).
 In addition, building structural components can be lightened using less CMU.
 Whether or not our clients are interested in building sustainably, our specifications require recycled content in most building materials, and we use more materials that can be easily recycled.

-Both economics and a trend away from unique interior finishes have recently allowed for more dynamic expressions of our clients’ branding and culture through the use of easily applied, removed and re-imagined environmental graphics.
+Neumann/ Smith Architecture have found that both economics and a trend away from unique interior finishes have recently allowed for more dynamic expressions of our clients’ branding and culture through the use of easily applied, removed and re-imagined environmental graphics.
 There is definitely a concept of planned obsolescence here.

 To read the entire article, check out the March/April issue of School Construction News.